WarpBuilds/warpbuild-agent/pkg/warpbuild/docs/CommonsRunnerInstanceConfiguration.md

 `func (o *CommonsRunnerInstanceConfiguration) HasStorage() bool`

 HasStorage returns a boolean if a field has been set.

-### GetTelemetryEnabled

-`func (o *CommonsRunnerInstanceConfiguration) GetTelemetryEnabled() bool`

-GetTelemetryEnabled returns the TelemetryEnabled field if non-nil, zero value otherwise.

-### GetTelemetryEnabledOk

-`func (o *CommonsRunnerInstanceConfiguration) GetTelemetryEnabledOk() (*bool, bool)`

-GetTelemetryEnabledOk returns a tuple with the TelemetryEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTelemetryEnabled

-`func (o *CommonsRunnerInstanceConfiguration) SetTelemetryEnabled(v bool)`

-SetTelemetryEnabled sets TelemetryEnabled field to given value.

-### HasTelemetryEnabled

-`func (o *CommonsRunnerInstanceConfiguration) HasTelemetryEnabled() bool`

-HasTelemetryEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)